PrefectHQ/prefect-ray/README.md

 ## Running tasks on a Ray remote cluster

-When using the `RayTaskRunner` with a remote Ray cluster, you may run into issues that are not seen when using a local Ray instance.
-To resolve these issues, it is necessary to configure prefect remote result storage.
+When using the `RayTaskRunner` with a remote Ray cluster, you may encounter issues not seen when using a local Ray instance.
+To resolve these issues, we strongly recommend taking the following steps when working with a remote Ray cluster:

+1. Configure remote result storage to [persist results](https://docs.prefect.io/latest/concepts/results/?h=results#persisting-results) across task runs.

 We recommend using the [Prefect UI to configure a storage block](https://docs.prefect.io/ui/blocks/) to use for remote results storage.